Last revision: August 24, 2025 10:03:pm est

 The Descent into the Void

 When consciousness returns, you are somewhere else.
-Not a place, but a state of being—a void, infinite and empty, yet familiar.
+Not a place, a state of being.

-There is no sound, no time, no weight.
-You float in nothingness, yet feel perfectly at peace.
-For the first time in your life, there is no fear, no struggle, no pain.
-The silence wraps around you like a warm embrace.
+There is no sound.
+No time.
+No weight.
+You drift in nothingness, but you are at peace.
+For the first time in your life there is no fear, no shame, no anxiety.
+The silence is a warm embrace.
+You decide you never want to leave.

 A child.